Is Use of a Mark for Services Also Use on Goods Sold?

 The Registrar had found the evidence of use of the HONEY marks on goods to be insufficient - it covered proof of sales of only two clothing items, there was nothing to show volume of sales, or to support transfers in the normal course of trade in Canada.
 In addition, the Hearing Officer was not satisfied that this manner of display constituted "use" in association with any goods sold in the HONEY stores.
 The evidence was characterized as "essentially price tags and therefore did not distinguish the goods but only the retailer’s services".

-On appeal, as is permitted, McDowell filed additional evidence, described in the affidavit as sales tags and photos of sales tags attached to clothing bearing the HONEY mark, sales receipts listing the products sold, barcode stickers with HONEY placed on small items such as jewelry, postcards with the HONEY mark placed in shopping bags following sales, and HONEY store signs.
+On appeal, as is permitted, McDowell filed additional evidence, described in the affidavit as sales tags and photos of sales tags attached to clothing bearing the HONEY mark, sales receipts listing the products sold, barcode stickers with HONEY placed on small items such as jewellery, postcards with the HONEY mark placed in shopping bags following sales, and HONEY store signs.
 The affidavit described the evidence as typical of how the mark would be used on “all” of the HONEY goods.
 Of note, the photos of clothing to which the HONEY label has been attached also show brand names of other manufacturers, for example, on pocket tags or neck labels.
 Accordingly, there is no suggestion that the new evidence of use differed in nature from that described by the Hearing Officer as "essentially price tags".

 The Judge found that this new evidence was material, and "fully” addressed the gaps identified by the Hearing Officer, and held that the registrations for both HONEY and HONEY Design ought to be maintained.